-You need to carefully consider whether you will be using the air fryer as a main cooking appliance or not.
+You need to carefully consider whether you will be using the air fryer as a main cooking appliance or just something on the side to whip up a quick snack.
 If you have a traditional oven as your main appliance, you would be fine with the recommendations above.
 However, if your air fryer is your sole or main method of cooking, you may want to size up.

 Also, are you cooking whole meals or just using it to cook batches of chicken wings or french fries?
 If your answer is whole meals, then you should look into sizing up too.
 When I say sizing up, I mean you should go one size above what I recommended earlier in the article!

 Do you want to use your air fryer as a dehydrator?

 A lot of air fryers are good for dehydrating food, something which is becoming increasingly popular.
 If you are doing this, I would recommend making sure you buy an oven style air fryer, as this will have multiple racks (which is very suitable for dehydrating).
 The smallest air fryer oven on the market is around 10 quarts/ liters, so that would be the minimum you would need.
 If you plan on doing a lot of dehydrating, I would say simply buy the biggest air fryer you can stand having in your kitchen!